thp/urlwatch/README.md

 urlwatch is intended to help you watch changes in webpages and get notified (via e-mail, in your terminal or through various third party services) of any changes.
-The change notification will include the URL that has changed and a unified diff of what has changed.
+The change notification will include the URL that has changed and a unified difference of what has changed.

 * Documentation: https://urlwatch.readthedocs.io/
 * Website: https://thp.io/2008/urlwatch/